 4.1.1 General

-IMS media plane security for RTP is composed of two more or less independent key management solutions.
-The first solution, SDES, is for e2ae and for e2e media protection.
-The solution relies on the security of the SIP infrastructure and in particular on SIP signalling security.
+IMS media plane security for RTP is composed of several more or less independent key management solutions.
+DTLS-SRTP is for e2ae media protection.
+SDES, is for e2ae and for e2e media protection.
+These solutions relies on the security of the SIP infrastructure and in particular on SIP signalling security.

-The second solution is for e2e protection and aims for high security, independent of the signalling and transport network.
+The KMS solution is for e2e protection and aims for high security, independent of the signalling and transport network.
 It is based on use of a Key Management Service (KMS) and a ticket concept.
 The security offered is anchored in the KMS including the functionality used for user authentication and key generation towards the KMS.

 Irrespectively of key management solution used, SRTP [9] is used as the security protocol to protect RTP based traffic.
 Specifically, the key(s) provided by this specification are used as the so called SRTP master key.